 Important additional information about the clinical program is contained in the document entitled “Mission Statement, Program Structure and Requirements.”
 Please read that document carefully before applying to the clinical program.
-For information on practicum opportunities, click here, and for information about the departmental clinic click here, and for information about eligibility of program graduates for professional licensure, click here.
+For information on practicum opportunities, click here, for information about the departmental clinic click here, and for information about eligibility of program graduates for professional licensure, click here.
 Details regarding professional activities post-graduation that are required for licensure are listed here.

 General information about applying to clinical psychology programs and application tips can be found at:

 The Clinical Psychology Doctoral Training Program is accredited by the Commission on Accreditation of the American Psychological Association and the Psychological Clinical Science Accreditation System (PCSAS), and is a member of The Academy of Psychological Clinical Science.

 Questions related to the program’s accredited status should be directed to: